jnidzwetzki/bboxdb/doc/network.md

 	+---------+--------+--------+--------+

 #### Response body
 The result could be currently only response type 0x00.
 The server waits until all pending operations are completed successfully.
-Afterwards, the reponse type 0x00 is send and the connection is closed.
+Afterwards, the response type 0x00 is send and the connection is closed.

 ### Query
 This package represents a query.